WPP-Scangroup

 WPP-Scangroup is a subsidiary of WPP and is listed on the Nairobi Securities Exchange.
 It is the largest marketing and communication group operating a multi-agency model across multiple disciplines in Sub-Saharan Africa.
 The group comprises the ad agencies Ogilvy Africa, SCANAD, JWT and BluePrint Marketing; media firms GroupM, MediaCom Africa, Mindshare and MEC; public relations agencies Ogilvy PR (a part of Ogilvy Africa) and H+K Strategies; market research agency Millward Brown; specialty communication firms Roundtrip and Geometry Global; and digital companies OgilvyOne, Squad Digital and SCANAD Digital.
 In all, over 1200 people are employed across the various organizations.
+Miriam Kaggwa is the group CEO having replaced Patricia Ithau who stepped down in 2025.

 WPP-Scangroup is listed on the Nairobi Securities Exchange.
 The group has presence in 25 countries in Sub Saharan Africa.
 Majority-owned offices in Ghana, Kenya, Nigeria, Rwanda, South Africa, Tanzania, Uganda, Zambia and minority owned operations in Burkina Faso, Cameroon, Gabon, Ivory Coast, Namibia, Senegal and Zimbabwe.
 The group also has affiliate partners in Botswana, DRC, Congo Brazzaville, Madagascar, Malawi, Mauritius, Mozambique, Niger, Reunion and S. Leone.